Criminal Mischief – Definition

 How Do You Resolve Criminal Mischief Charges?

-At Clark, Clark & Noonan, LLC, we understand what is at stake in your situation.
+At Clark, Clark & Noonan, LLC, our attorneys for criminal defense understand what is at stake in your situation.
 We are passionate about providing each of our clients with an aggressive, competent defense strategy.
 Instead of letting you be defined by the criminal system, which can often be the default, our attorneys work proactively to tell your side of the story.
 Even as someone who ended up with criminal charges against them, you have a story of how you came to find yourself in this situation.
 You do not deserve the harshest penalties, and we will fight for dismissal of charges whenever possible.
 We are also fully prepared to bring your case to trial if necessary to obtain the results you want.

 Each case is unique, and we cannot properly inform you of next steps until you visit us for a free consultation.
 If you are wondering what to do next to protect yourself and your future, call our law firm.
 We have the information and knowledge you need to feel more confident about meeting these charges head-on.